Skip to content

 In jsPsych, plugins define the kinds of trials or events that should occur during the experiment.
 Some plugins define very general events, like displaying a set of instructions pages, displaying an image and recording a keyboard response, or playing a sound file and recording a button response.
 Other plugins are more specific, like those that display particular kinds of stimuli (e.g., a circular visual search array), or run a specific version of particular kind of task (e.g., the Implicit Association Test).
 Part of creating an experiment with jsPsych involves figuring out which plugins are needed to create the tasks you want your participants to perform.

 Plugins provide a structure for a particular trial or task, but often allow for significant customization and flexibility.
 For example, the image-keyboard-response plugin defines a simple structure for showing an image and collecting a keyboard response.
-You can specify the what the stimulus is, what keys the subject is allowed to press, how long the stimulus should be on the screen, how long the subject has to respond, and so on.
+You can specify the what the stimulus is, what keys the participant is allowed to press, how long the stimulus should be on the screen, how long the participant has to respond, and so on.
 Many of these options have reasonable default values; even though the image plugin has many different parameters, you only need to specify the image stimulus in order to use it.
 Each plugin has its own documentation page, which describes what the plugin does, what options are available, and what kind of data it collects.

 Using a plugin